JayJajoo/EAI_ANLI/Experiments/Finetuning/README.md

 # BERT Fine-Tuning Report for ANLI

 ## Overview
-This project involves fine-tuning BERT models for the Adversarial Natural Language Inference (ANLI) dataset, comparing multiple approaches including baseline DistilRoBERTa, BERT-base, BERT-large without prompt, and BERT-large with prompt.
-The goal is to study how model size and prompt-based input affect performance on a challenging NLI task.
+This project involves fine-tuning BERT and DeBERTa models for the Adversarial Natural Language Inference (ANLI) dataset, comparing multiple approaches including baseline DistilRoBERTa, BERT-base, BERT-large without prompt, BERT-large with prompt, and DeBERTa-v3-large.
+The goal is to study how model size, architecture, and prompt-based input affect performance on a challenging NLI task.

 EDA revealed that the mean similarity scores between entailment, neutral, and contradiction examples were very close, making it inherently difficult for models to distinguish between classes.
 This challenge persisted after training, which explains why ANLI remains a difficult dataset for achieving high accuracy, even with large models.